Famous Graphic Designers of 2021

-Lotta is a contemporary graphic designer, originally from Helisinki who has now set up roots (and a design studio) in the Big Apple.
-Her graphics and illustrations show her Nordic roots but with a pop of colour that is unmistakably inspired by all things floral and plant-based.
+Lotta is a contemporary graphic designer, originally from Helsinki who has now set up roots (and a design studio) in the Big Apple.
+Her graphics and illustrations show her Nordic roots but with a pop of color that is unmistakably inspired by all things floral and plant-based.
 Come to her Instagram for the graphics, but you’ll stay for the interior design inspiration!

-A graphic designer, illustrator and letter from Manila in The Philippines, June uses water-colour and pencil drawings to create a colour-gradient posting system on her Instagram.
-If you’re looking for graphic design courses on the art of water-colour then all you need is to watch her timelapses in order to learn from a pro!
+A graphic designer, illustrator, and letter from Manila in The Philippines, June uses watercolor and pencil drawings to create a color-gradient posting system on her Instagram.
+If you’re looking for graphic design courses on the art of watercolor then all you need is to watch her time-lapses to learn from a pro!

 Eclectic, influential and never one to stick to the status quo, Leta is a graphic designer that is all about embracing the quirks to create unique designs for her clients.
-Leta’s Instagram account is the perfect showcase of her larger than life personality and creative mindset with outrageous shapes and colour combinations being the norm throughout her feed.
+Leta’s Instagram account is the perfect showcase of her larger-than-life personality and creative mindset with outrageous shapes and color combinations being the norm throughout her feed.

-Luke is a famous Austrailian graphic designer than gave up a life down under to embrace the design influences of good old America.
-His studio, Velvet Spectrum now works out of Portland, Oregon and is all about the art of storytelling through visual design.
-Luke’s designs are unapologetically colourful and incredibly on-brand when it comes to visual storytelling.
+Luke is a famous Australian graphic designer than gave up a life down under to embrace the design influences of good old America.
+His studio, Velvet Spectrum now works out of Portland, Oregon, and is all about the art of storytelling through visual design.
+Luke’s designs are unapologetically colorful and incredibly on-brand when it comes to visual storytelling

-What started as a chalk illustration at a housewarming party has just Dana into an internationally recognised and influential graphic design artist who has captured the attention of Google among many others.
-Her distinctive style of lettering and typography is full of bring and floral elements which have even found their way to the cover of O Magazine.
+What started as a chalk illustration at a housewarming party has just Dana into an internationally recognized and influential graphic design artist who has captured the attention of Google among many others.
+Her distinctive style of lettering and typography is full of bring and floral elements that have even found their way to the cover of O Magazine.

 Best known for his text-based designs, you can find some of Will’s pieces on permanent display in the Victoria and Albert Museum and the Cooper Hewitt Smithsonian Design Museum.
 Anthony’s designs are a welcome addition to anyone’s Instagram feed; whether you’re looking to advance your graphic design career or just appreciate a good piece of art.